 Concurrent with the ransom negotiations, Progent's ransomware team can assist with:

 - Establishing the type of ransomware involved in the attack

-- identifying and contacting the hacker
+- Identifying and communicating with the hacker

 - Assessing the recovery risk

-- Verifying the threat actor's decryption tool
+- Validating the TA's decryption tool

 - Negotiating a settlement and schedule with the threat actor

-- Checking accordance with anti-money laundering regulations
+- Confirming compliance with anti-money laundering regulations

-- Building a clean environment
+- Creating a pristine recovery environment

 Paying Exfiltration Ransoms